WackyPingu/instagram-nonmutual-cleanup/README.md

 ## Editing

 It's a single plain-JS file.
-Edit `instagram-nonmutual-cleanup.user.js` directly, bump `@version` in the header if you want Tampermonkey to offer an update, and re-save in the dashboard.
+Edit `instagram-nonmutual-cleanup.user.js` directly and bump `@version` in the header.
+Then either re-save it in the Tampermonkey dashboard, or **push to `main`** on GitHub — installed users pick up the new version through the `@updateURL` (Tampermonkey checks periodically, or use *Check for userscript updates*).